Shavette: Low Power Neural Network Acceleration via Algorithm-level Error Detection and Undervolting

 We achieve a 90% compression ratio and reduce arithmetic operation energy consumption by at least 224 times on modern hardware.

-Deep neural networks (DNNs) have become ubiquitous in machine learning, but their energy consumption remains a notable issue.
+Deep neural networks (DNNs) have become ubiquitous in machine learning, but their energy consumption remains problematically high.

-We introduce NeuralFuse, a novel add-on module that addresses the accuracy-energy tradeoff in low-voltage regimes.
+We have developed NeuralFuse, a novel add-on module that handles the energy-accuracy tradeoff in low-voltage regimes.

-At a 1% bit error rate, NeuralFuse can reduce memory access energy by up to 24% while recovering accuracy by up to 57%.
+At a 1% bit-error rate, NeuralFuse can reduce access energy by up to 24% while recovering accuracy by up to 57%.

 toward real-time servo motor overload fault-detection [0.0]